sarahpmedeiros/course-2017-spr-proj/jguerero_mgarcia7/README.md

 # Project narrative

 Our project seeks to explore the relationship between food accessibility, obesity and income in Boston's neighborhoods.
+Primarily looking at whether a smaller income and decreased number of food source in the area is correlated to an increased obesity rate.
+Later, we hope to more closely look at the accessibility of these food sources by train, car or walking distance to better understand the implications this has on obesity rate.

 # Dataset descriptions